kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 > but we would not have known that a much shorter training period could have already accomplished the task!
 > Notice that here, at episode 500, we're still not solving the task correctly even half the time even though
 > <span class="math display">$$ \varepsilon = 0.05 $$</span> at episode 500
-> (i.e., random actions are taken only 5% of the time–a reasonably small number
+> (*i.e.*, random actions are taken only 5% of the time–a reasonably small number
-> that a well-trained policy should be able to correct for by taking on-policy actions the remaining 95% of the timeg).
+> that a well-trained policy should be able to correct for by taking on-policy actions the remaining 95% of the time).

 So there's always the two questions: How much training is too much training?
 Or, with how little training can we get away with?